Current Lab Members

 Robin Hartley

-Forestry, Remote Sensing, proximal sensing, phenotyping, automation
+Forestry, remote sensing, proximal sensing, phenotyping, automation

 Robin is currently a Masters student in the GIS and Remote Sensing Lab Group within the School of Forestry, University of Canterbury.
 He is working on research looking at deriving branch phenotypes from the point clouds of mobile laser scanners.
 Robin also works full time at Scion as a geospatial scientist in the Autonomous Systems team, where his research focuses on UAVs, proximal sensing, phenotyping and democratising technology for the forest industry.
 Robin has a BSc Hons in Geography and Environmental Management from the University of the West of England in the UK.
 He’s also a keen surfer and spends as much time at the beach as his three-year-old will allow!